ask0ldd/SpringAngularTesting/back/README.md

 2. Install MySQL & Workbench and define a root password.

-3. Create an env.properties file into the ressources folder of the project and add the following lines, with your root password replacing 'yourownrootpassword' (don't do this on a production server, create a new user with all the needed authorisations instead) :
+3. Get into the resources folder of the project and edit the following lines of the application.properties file, with your root password replacing 'yourownrootpassword' (don't do this on a production server, create a new user with all the needed authorisations instead) :
    ```
    spring.datasource.username=root
    spring.datasource.password=yourownrootpassword